HarveyHunt/howm/README.md

 ```
 q4c
 ```
-The above command will kill 4 clients, closing the applications and removing removing them from the workspace.
+The above command will kill 4 clients, closing the applications and removing them from the workspace.

 ```
 qw